 Typically, financial institutions charge a monthly service fee for having an open checking account.
 This fee is often waived by meeting certain criteria such as keeping a minimum balance in the account, minimum debit card swipes or a minimum direct deposit requirement.
 Research what those requirements are before opening an account so that you aren’t caught off guard if those fees are taken right out of your account.
 Some financial institutions have requirements that are easier to follow than others.

 Most financial institutions will offer overdraft protection at no cost.
-This allows the bank to pull money from a different account, perhaps a savings account, in the case of an overdraft.
+This allows the financial institution to automatically transfer from a different account, perhaps a savings account, in the case of an overdraft from a checking account.
 This protects you from overdraft fees and, in the end, having to deal with collections.
 It will help your accounts remain in good standing.
 It is still important to monitor your accounts daily so that you know when that overdraft protection has kicked in.
+Try setting up e-alerts in your online banking so that you know when overdraft protection has been applied.